tdd/node-demo/README.md

 * [**The Art of Node**](https://github.com/maxogden/art-of-node) is a great starting resource by Max Ogden that compiles a number of useful info and links.
 * [**Learn You A Node For Much Win!**](https://github.com/rvagg/learnyounode) starts at zero and covers the very essentials of Node.
 * [**Stream Adventure**](https://github.com/substack/stream-adventure) and [**Stream Handbook**](https://github.com/substack/stream-handbook) help you dive deep into streams, that are the absolute core feature (and killer feature!) of Node.
 Absolutely must-do.
+* [**NodeSchool.io**](http://nodeschool.io) provides a number of « workshoppers », including Stream Adventure alongside many others helping you learn about and practice topics such as Async.js, promises, LevelDB, and more!

 This aside, there are, of course, great starting resources in a more traditional, written form.